+Academic knowledge services, such as AMiner~\cite{tang2008arnetminer}, Google Scholar, Microsoft Academic Service~\cite{wang2020microsoft}, and Semantic Scholar, have been of great assistance to advance the science enterprise.
+Beyond collecting statistics, e.g., citation count, an increasing attention of these platforms has been focused on providing AI-powered academic knowledge applications, including paper recommendation~\cite{du2019polar++,cohan2020specter}, expert matching~\cite{qian2018weakly}, taxonomy construction~\cite{shen2020taxoexpan}, and knowledge evolution~\cite{yin2021mrt}.

+However, most of these applications are built with specified models to understand scientific contents.
+For example, OAG~\citeauthor{zhang2019oag} employs the doc2vec~\cite{le2014distributed} embeddings trained on a small corpus for academic entity alignment~\cite{zhang2019oag}.
+Zhang et al.~\cite{Zhang:MatchWWW21} leverage an attention strategy to model the text and metadata embeddings for paper tagging.
+In other words, the success of such academic systems heavily rely on different language understanding components.
+In addition, task-specific annotated datasets required by these components demand arduously expensive labeling cost.

+The newly emerging pre-trained models, such as BERT~\cite{devlin2018bert} and GPT~\cite{radford2019language}, have substantially promoted the development of natural language processing (NLP).
+Specifically, pre-trained language models for academic data have also been developed, such as BioBERT~\cite{lee2020biobert} for the biomedical field and SciBERT~\cite{beltagy2019scibert} for scientific literature.
+However, these models mainly focus on scientific texts and ignore the connected entity knowledge that can be crucial for many knowledge-intensive applications.
+For example, in author name disambiguation~\cite{zhang2018name,chen2020conna}, the affiliations of a paper's authors offer important signals about their identities.

+In light of these issues, we propose to pre-train a unified entity-augmented academic language model, \method, as the backbone model for diverse academic mining tasks and knowledge applications. \method is pre-trained from the Open Academic Graph (OAG)~\cite{zhang2019oag}, which is to date the largest publicly available heterogeneous academic entity graph.
+It contains more than 700 million entities (papers, authors, fields of study, venues, and affiliations), 2 billion relationships, and 5 million papers with full contents and 110 million abstracts as corpora.

-To bridge the gap, we propose OAG-BERT to jointly model texts and heterogeneous entity knowledge via pre-training over the OAG.
-We collect around 5 million full papers and 110 million abstracts as corpora, and 70 million paper ego-networks including its authors, fields of study, venues and affiliations.
-To handle the heterogeneity, we design the heterogeneous entity type embeddings for each type of entity respectively.
-To implement the masked language pre-training over entity names with various lengths, we design a novel span-aware entity masking strategy that can select to mask a continuous span of tokens according to entity lengths.
-To better ``notice" the OAG-BERT with the entity spans and sequence order, we propose the entity-aware 2D positional encoding to take both the inter-entity sequence order and intra-entity token order into consideration.
+To handle the heterogeneous knowledge, we design the entity type embedding for each type of entities, respectively.
+To implement the masked language pre-training over entity names with various lengths, we leverage a span-aware entity masking strategy that can select to mask a continuous span of tokens according to the entity length.
+To better ``notify" the \method model with the entity span and sequence order, we propose the entity-aware 2D positional encoding to take both the inter-entity sequence order and intra-entity token order into consideration.